CTE reuse#

 Configure chunks spooling#

 When the embedded buffer service runs out of memory, it writes data to an external object storage location.
-Configure this location in the config.properties on worker nodes using the buffer.spooling.directory and the appropriate storage-specific properties.
+Configure this location in the config.properties on coordinator and worker nodes using the buffer.spooling.directory and the appropriate storage-specific properties.

 Note